-At Cornerstone University all staff, faculty (including adjunct instructors), administrators, and Community Life student leaders (Resident Assistants and Commuter Assistants) are considered "responsible employees" and are required to confidentially report any disclosure of an incident of sexual harassment or violence within five business days to the Title IX Coordinator or a Title IX Deputy Coordinator for follow-up.
+At Cornerstone University all employees-to include staff, faculty (including adjunct instructors), administrators, or any other employee who is not considered a "confidential employee" whether a student, part-time, or full-time- are considered "responsible employees" and are required to confidentially report within two business days to the Title IX Coordinator or a Title IX Deputy Coordinator when the employee has information about conduct that reasonably may constitute sex discrimination under Title IX or the regulations.
 This includes (but is not limited to) disclosures provided through personal discussions, submitted homework assignments or reflections, or correspondence of any kind.

-The only staff members not designated as "responsible employees" at Cornerstone University are medical and counseling personnel who are operating in a clinical capacity, either in The Well (Cornerstone's counseling center) or Health Services.
+The only "confidential employees" not designated as "responsible employees" at Cornerstone University are medical and counseling personnel who are operating in a clinical capacity, either in The Well (Cornerstone's counseling center) or Health Services.
 In those cases, the staff members are bound by HIPAA laws, counseling ethics, and the regulations pertaining to mandated reporters by the State of Michigan.